microsoft/NubesGen/docs/runtimes/micronaut.md

 This documentation is for running Micronaut applications with NubesGen.
 There are two other options that might interest you:

-- You can also use [Java with NubesGen](java/), which is similar to Micronaut, but does not use the specific Micronaut application properties.
+- You can also use [Java with NubesGen](java/), which is similar, but does not use the specific Micronaut Framework application properties.
-- As Micronaut applications can be packaged with Docker, you can also run them as [Docker applications with NubesGen](docker/).
+- As Micronaut Framework applications can be packaged with Docker, you can also run them as [Docker applications with NubesGen](docker/).

 NubesGen supports creating Azure App Service instances and Azure Functions instances, depending on the type of Micronaut application that you wish to deploy.